Poultry farmers lament high cost of maize – The Sun Nigeria

 “That the allocations by both organizations should be at the rate (price) per metric ton that the allocations were made understanding that these organizations are to intervene in critical sectors of the economy for developmental purposes and not merchandise.

-“Since the poultry industry is the most capitalised subsector of the Nigerian Agriculture, every effort and support should be given to the subsector so that the industry does not collapse and the country once more becomes dumping grounds for all sorts of poultry and poultry products from abroad.
+“Since the poultry industry is the most capitalised subsector of the Nigerian Agriculture, every effort and support should be given to the subsector so that the industry do not collapse and the country once more becoming dumping grounds for all sorts of poultry and poultry products from abroad.

 URGENT NEWS: Earn US Dollars directly paid to your account; Nigerians can now earn up to $14,000- $17,000 (₦12 million+) profiting from premium domain names.
 Our backend team helps with the entire process.
 Click here to start now